 - The Library Research Service maintains the library jobline and collects and analyzes data on library use to help inform libraries and their users on the current status of services.

 - Networking and Resource Sharing manages statewide services and projects so that libraries don't have to "go it alone."
 Services such as the Colorado Virtual Library and Colorado Historic Newspapers Collection are examples of the power behind library partnerships, cooperative purchasing, and web-based resources designed to meet multi-type library needs.

 - Additional staff help track and distribute state and federal funds to implement new projects.

 CSL staff provide consulting and training in areas such as 21st Century learning, strategic planning, library law, children's services, and state institutional library services.
 We also manage statewide electronic services such as Colorado Historic Newspapers Collection and SWIFT Interlibrary loan, and offer free copies of our brochures and publications.

 The State Library strives for cooperation and collaboration among the state's libraries and other library organizations.
-Please share your ideas, comments, or questions about the state's library services with the Executive Director, or staff.
+Please share your ideas, comments, or questions about the state's library services with the staff.